16 Best Backyard Golf Practice Tools & Tips [Expert Review]

 4. Come up with fun games and challenges that inspire you to spend more time practicing.

 Here are a few of the most commonly asked questions we get about the best backyard golf practice gear.
-If you want to improve your game at home, it usually takes a few key pieces of equipment to get this done.
+If you want to improve your game at home, it usually takes a few simple pieces of equipment to get this done.

 It’s also important that you have the right golf clubs to suit your needs.
 Check out our best golf clubs for men and women for more information.